MarkMa512/is215-smart-kitchen/README.md

 <!-- ROADMAP -->
 ## Roadmap
-- [x] Event 1: Temperature exceeded ``
+- [x] Event 1: Temperature exceeded TEMPERATURE_THRESHOLD
-  - The Light sensor on sensor_microbit_door_microbit (implemented) and sensor_microbit_window_microbit (planned) detects the light level and compares it against a threshhold value.
+  - Temperature readings are read from Microbit's inbuilt thermometer, and the reading has been passed to the [`/gateway/gateway.py`]() through serial communication.
+If the temperature has exceed the `TEMPERATURE_THRESHOLD` defined in the `alert_filter()` function, a high temperature alert will be sent off from the gateway program to the MQTT broker.
+  - Scenario:
+    - Fridge temperature monitoring
+    - Oven/Stove surrouding temperature monitoring

-- [x] Event 2: Make large noise after lights out hours
+- [x] Event 2: Combustible gas leakage
-  - The Loudness sensor on sensor_microbit_door_microbit (implemented) detects the loudness level and compare it against a threshold value.
+  - Voltage readings are read off from the MQ5 sensor.
+When there is presence of combustible gases such as LPG and Natural Gas, the voltage will increase to above `GAS_THRESHOLD` defined in the [`/microbit/microbit.py`](), changing `gas_status` from 0 to 1.
+This will trigger the alarm and the display light on Microbit.
+This change will be detected by [`/gateway/gateway.py`]() via `alert_filter()` function, and an alart will be sent out to the MQTT broker.
+  - Scenario:
+    - Gas stove monitoring
+    - Food storage monitoring (by changing gas sensor to MQ135 Air Quality Sensor)

-- [x] Event 3: Climbing out of window
+- [x] Event 3: Smoke detected
-  - PIR Motion sensor connected to sensor_microbit_window_microbit detect any movement outside of the window, and the Light sensor on ensor_microbit_window_microbit (planned) detect if there is any changes to the light level as people moves out.
+  - Voltage readings are read off from the MQ2 sensor.
+When there is presence of smoke, the voltage will increase to above `SMOKE_THRESHOLD` defined in the [`/microbit/microbit.py`](), changing `smoke_status` from 0 to 1.
+This will trigger the alarm and the display light on Microbit.
+This change will be detected by [`/gateway/gateway.py`]() via `alert_filter()` function, and an alart will be sent out to the MQTT broker.
+  - Scenario:
+    - Fire and smoke detection

-- [x] Event 4: Leave room after lights out hour
+- [x] Event 4: Unguarded stove / no motion detected
-    - People Counting: Activated by magnetic sensor detecting the magnetic door open, the Ultrasonic Distance Sensor facing inside the room detects a reduction in the distance, thus minus the people count by 1.
-- [x] Event 5:  Movement inside the room
-  - Movement detection: When the door is locked (detected by the magnetic sensor), the ultasonic distance sensor inside and outside of the room are re-purposed as detecting movement inside the room or along the corridor.
+    - Distance reading are read off from the HC-SR-04 Ultrasonic Distance Sensor.
+When there are motions, the distance reading fluctuates, and the timing are recorded as `last_motion_time`.
+When there is no motion detetced for more than `TIME_THRESHOLD` defined in the `sonar_motion_filter()` function in [`/gateway/gateway.py`](), an alarm will be send out to the MQTT broker.
+    - Scenario:
+      - Ensuring critial locations are guarded by person
+      - Detect the presence of person / object

 <p align="right">(<a href="#top">back to top</a>)</p>